kevinmarquesp/kevinmarquesp.github.io/content/blog/240204-1143_webcrawlerex-just-a-silly-elixir-exercise/index.md

 ├── mix.exs
 └── README.md
 ```
-I have no idea what is that `test_helpers.exs` file, it will be there until I find some use to that.
-Talking in tests, I love how tests is just better in Elixir, *plug n play* in the way I like.
-You just need to create a module that have some functions created with the test notation and run everything with `mix test` – or, if you're using a script created by hand, you'll need to start the test suit with `ExUnit.start()` before creating the module, and after created your module, you'll need to run everything with `ExUnix.run()`.
+I have no idea what that `test_helpers.exs` file is, it will be there until I find some use to that.
+Speaking of tests, I love how tests is just better in Elixir, *plug n play* in the way I like.
+You just need to create a module that have some functions created with the test notation and run everything with `mix test` – or, if you're using a script created by hand, you'll need to start the test suite with `ExUnit.start()` before creating the module, and after creating your module, you'll need to run everything with `ExUnix.run()`.

 Ok, that's enough of structure blah blah blah, let's get into the code.
 ### Writing My First Module(s)
 On my first attempt, I was trying to write everything *quick and dirty*.
-So, my code becomes problematic in no time.
+So, my code became problematic in no time.
 I'll use this first code to list my mistakes and comment a thing or another about the syntax.

-The first thing that I notice on this *speed run* is that I put everything inside a single file, I separated in different modules, but everything clustered in a single massive file.
-Result: It becomes difficult to localize yourself in the code.
-Also, I was thinking too much to solve my little puzzle with a procedural thinking – classical solving a Python problem with a C# solution meme, or something like that.
+The first thing that I notice on this *speed run* is that I put everything inside a single file, I separated it into different modules, but everything was clustered in a single massive file.
+Result: It became difficult to locate some parts in the code.
+Also, I was thinking too much to solve my little puzzle with a procedural mindset – classical solving a Python problem with a C# solution meme, or something like that.

 My process of thought was: I need to get the URLs in the body content of an URL address, **then** save it to my database and **then** do that operation again for each result.
-There is nothing wrong having this process of thought, but in elixir it can became very problematic quickly.
+There is nothing wrong with having this process of thought, but in Elixir it can became very problematic quickly.
 ### Extracting Inner URLs
-Here's my solution to get the inner URLs from a base URL address:
+Here's my solution for getting the inner URLs from a base URL address:
 ```elixir
 defmodule WebCrawlerEx.HandleHttpRequests do
   def get_inner_links(base_url) do